yallop/effects-bibliography/README.md

   by Andrej Bauer and Danel Ahman
   ([www](https://github.com/andrejbauer/coop))

-* **Desk**: A statically-typed functional language with set-operation based effect system
+* **Desk**: A statically-typed functional language with effect system based on set-operation
   by Ryo Hirayama from Hihaheho Studio
   ([GitHub](https://github.com/Hihaheho/Desk))